AlibabaCloudDocs/oss/intl.en-US/Quick Start/OSS console/Use custom domain names to access OSS resources.md

         2. Click **Submit**.
     -   If the domain name is not managed by the current Alibaba Cloud account, manually add a CNAME record.

         If your domain name is not managed by Alibaba Cloud DNS, you must configure the DNS of your DNS provider, such as Tencent Cloud DNS \(DNSPod\) or Xinnet.
-For more information, see [Configure a CNAME record on Tencent Cloud \(DNSPod\)](https://help.aliyun.com/document_detail/27145.html) or [Configure a CNAME on Xinnet](https://help.aliyun.com/document_detail/27146.html).
+For more information, see [Add a CNAME record for a domain name](/intl.en-US/Quick Start/Add a CNAME record for a domain name.md).

         The following example shows how to use Alibaba Cloud DNS to manually add a CNAME record for a domain name that does not belong to an Alibaba Cloud account.